-- Some tests or imaging may require Premera HMO's approval to be covered.
+- Some tests or imaging may require PBC HMO's approval to be covered.
 See Prior Authorization. - A typical diagnostic test can result in multiple charges for things like an office visit, test, and anesthesia.
 You may receive separate bills for each charge.

 What is covered?
 What is the limit?
-What will I pay?

-In-network Out-of-network

-Preventive care screening/tests No limit No charge Not covered

-Basic No limit No charge Not covered

-Major No limit No charge Not covered
+S What will l pav2 In-network Out-of-network Preventive care screening/tests No limit No charge Not covered Basic No limit Deductible, then 20% coinsurance Not covered Major No limit Deductible, then 20% coinsurance Not covered Diagnostic and supplemental breast exams No limit No charge Not covered

-- Bone density screening for osteoporosis

-- Cardiac tests, including ECG, EKGs, and nuclear cardiology

-- Colonoscopy

-- · Diagnostic images and scans, such as:

-- X-ray

-- Ultrasound

-- Mammogram (including 3-D) for a medical condition

-- MRI (Magnetic Resonance Imaging)

-- MRA (Magnetic Resonance Angiography)

-- CT scan (Computed Tomography)

-- PET scan (Positron Emission Tomography)

-- Laboratory services

-- Lung function tests

-- · Neurological and neuromuscular tests

-- Pathology tests

-- Diagnosis and treatment of underlying medical conditions that may cause infertility
+What services are included?
+Major diagnostic images and scans: High technology ultrasound MRI (Magnetic Resonance Imaging) MRA (Magnetic Resonance Angiography) CT scan (Computed Tomography) PET scan (Positron Emission Tomography) Nuclear Cardiology Basic diagnostic images and scans Preventive care screening and tests.
+See Preventive Care.
 What is excluded?
-(Premera HMO pays 0%)

-- Treatment of infertility, including but not limited to surgery, fertility drugs, and other medications associated with fertility treatment. - Non-diagnostic testing or screening required for employment, schooling, screening, or public health reasons that are not for the purpose of treatment.
+(PBC HMO pays 0%) • Treatment of infertility, including but not limited to surgery, fertility drugs, and other medications associated with fertility treatment.
+Non-diagnostic testing or screening required for employment, schooling, screening, or public health reasons that are not for the purpose of treatment.
+Related benefit information • You may have additional costs for other services such as hospital facility charges.
+See those covered services for details.
+Facility charges are covered under Hospital.
+See Emergency Services for diagnostic tests in an emergency room.
+See Maternity Care for diagnostic tests on a fetus.

-- You may have additional costs for other services such as hospital facility charges.
-See those covered services for details. - Facility charges are covered under Hospital. - See Emergency Services for diagnostic tests in an emergency room. - See Maternity Care for diagnostic tests on a fetus. - See Preventive Care for routine screening of health status. - Genetic testing may be covered in some cases.
+- See Preventive Care for routine screening of health status. - Genetic testing may be covered in some cases.
 Call customer service before seeking testing since it may require Prior Authorization.
 When prescribed by an in-network provider, prior authorization is not required for biomarker testing for members with stage 3 or 4 cancer, or for members with recurrent, relapsed, refractory, or metastatic cancer.